 This is my favorite travel app.
 I use it to plan all our trips.
 With this free app that you can use on your desktop and mobile devices, you can plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
 It allows you to group attractions together per day based on location.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so you can easily make your way between points.
 Pretty awesome right?
 Check out my full post on the Sygic Travel app for more information.

 You can follow the link to check out our Istanbul itinerary on Sygic Travel.
-You can also get a download link to our entire 2-week Turkey itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also get a download link to our entire 2-week Turkey itinerary in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device

 A constant wifi connection is a must when traveling these days, especially with Sygic Travel’s GPS tool being such a lifesaver.
 We never go anywhere now without renting a pocket wifi device first.